Please note: Many mail-related laws relate to your agency, as well as SSSD. Please read them carefully.

 These rules are promulgated pursuant to the authority of Government Code (GC) 2176, Subchapter C.

-The consultations are performed as outlined in TPASS Rules, Mail and Messenger Service, 117.31 (f), which provides as follows: A state agency located in Travis County shall consult with the commission before purchasing, upgrading, or selling mail processing equipment; contracting with a private entity for mail processing services; or taking any action that will significantly affect the agency's first class mail practices.
+The consultations are performed as outlined in SSSD Rules, Mail and Messenger Service, 117.31 (f), which provides as follows: A state agency located in Travis County shall consult with the commission before purchasing, upgrading, or selling mail processing equipment; contracting with a private entity for mail processing services; or taking any action that will significantly affect the agency's first class mail practices.

 1. For mail equipment or private entity service contracts under $10,000, an agency shall submit a written justification to the commission stating why the equipment or service is needed and what benefits are expected to be received.
 2. For mail equipment or private service contracts over $10,000, an agency shall submit a detailed life cycle cost benefit analysis to the commission that includes all expected costs and benefits over the life of the equipment or service.
 The analysis shall be in a format prescribed by the commission.
-(TPASS uses the October 1996 Council on Competitive Government Cost Benefit Analysis methodology.)
+(SSSD uses the October 1996 Council on Competitive Government Cost Benefit Analysis methodology.)

 3. For any action that will significantly affect its first class mail practices, a state agency shall provide a written statement of the need for the action and anticipated benefits.
 Significant actions affecting the first class mail practices of an agency include but are not limited to the following: